 If you’ve tried lots of expensive hair products and have been disappointed by the results, I recommend you try these ten DIY recipes for soft natural hair.

-The thing is that your natural hair becomes dry when the hair shafts does not absorb or retain enough moisture, resulting in a brittle and dull looking hair.
+The thing is that your natural hair becomes dry when the hair shafts does not absorb or retain enough moisture, resulting in brittle and dull-looking hair.
 While there are lots of products that you can use to treat dry hair, there is no guarantee that your hair will respond well to these products.
 So instead of spending money trying out several products, you can instead use some natural ingredients that you have in your kitchen to address your dry hair.

 1. Olive Oil

 Olive oil is probably the most popular DIY ingredient for dry hair because of it’s rich in Vitamin E and antioxidants which helps to heal damaged hair by improving the health of the cuticle.
 Olive oil is often used as a hot oil hair treatment to strengthen, add shine and restore moisture to dry hair.

 How To: Warm an adequate amount of olive oil in a warm water bath.
 Then apply it on dry hair.
 Cover your hair with a fleece hat, towel or heating cap for at least 30minutes.
 Then, shampoo and deep condition your hair afterwards.
 It’s recommended that you do this treatment at least once a week.